sepehrmdn77/Server_Slaves_world/README.md

     ansible-playbook -i inventory playbook.yml

 ## Usage
-Server Configuration
+ **Server Configuration**

 You can configure your servers using Ansible Playbooks.
 Place your required Playbooks in the playbooks/ directory and run them as needed.
-Backup
+ **Backup**

-Backup script are located in the bash_scripts/ directory.
+Backup script are located in the bash_scripts/backup_project/ directory.
 You can run these scripts manually or schedule them using cron jobs.
 Contributing

 We welcome contributions to this project.
 Please fork the repository, make your changes, and submit a pull request.